 (a) within a period determined by the Waste Authority that is not less than 28 days after the day on which the notice is published under subsection (3)(a); and

+(b) by —

-(b) by delivering or posting them so that they are received within that period at the offices of the Waste Authority.
+(i) delivering or posting them so that they are received within that period at the offices of the Waste Authority; or

+(ii) sending them by electronic communication (as defined in the Electronic Transactions Act 2011 section 5(1)) in the manner provided for in the regulations so that they are received by the Waste Authority within that period.

 (5) The Waste Authority must have regard to the submissions when deciding whether or not to proceed with recommending the implementation and operation under the regulations of an extended producer responsibility scheme.

+[Section 47 amended: No. 34 of 2020 s.
+75.]

 Part 5A — Container deposit scheme

 [Heading inserted: No. 5 of 2019 s.
 6.]